Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 • Amazing natural beauty.
 Crystal-clear blue bays, rocky beaches, and great coastal hikes.

-• Amazing white-washed Greek village to visit along the coast (Lindos)
+• An amazing whitewashed Greek village to visit along the coast (Lindos)

 Rhodes Cons:

-• You definitely need a car to explore everything Rhodes has to offer.
+• A car makes it much easier to explore everything Rhodes has to offer.

 • Rhodes is a big island.
-It will take you 1.5 hours to drive from the top (Old Town) to the bottom (Prasonisi)
+It typically takes about 1.5 to 2 hours to drive from Rhodes Town (Old Town area) to Prasonisi.

 A coastal shoreline on Kos with rocky cliffs and a pebble beach, waves crashing against the shore.
 Sparse greenery is visible on the cliff tops under a clear sky.